 The School of Cybernetics was established in early 2021 at the ANU College of Engineering and Computer Science as one of three Schools: Engineering, Computing and Cybernetics.

 Cybernetics started as a remarkable set of conversations that represented an attempt to constitute a new body of knowledge and a new discipline.
 These conversations were a clear and deliberate examination of the role of technology in our lives and revealed new kinds of possibilities for the future.
-Cybernetics offers a way of transcending boundaries, of thinking in systems and ensuring that humans, technology and the environment are in the frame as technology advances and transforms the world around us.
+Cybernetics offers a way of transcending boundaries, of thinking in systems and ensuring that humans, technology and the physical environment are in the frame as technology advances and transforms the world around us.
+It is a way to imagine humans steering technical systems safely through the world.
 At the School of Cybernetics, we are curating the next set of conversations, and reimagining cybernetics for the middle of the 21st century.
 Will you join us in changing the world?

 Acknowledgement of Country